kevrocks67/indeed-helpdesk-scraper/README.md

 # Indeed Helpdesk Job Scraper
-This bot scrapes indeed for helpdesk jobs in the United States.
+This bot scrapes indeed for helpdesk jobs and publishes them to a discord webhook.